 The Fuzzy Select tool allows you to select all pixels that are similar to a set of sample pixels within a local area of an image.
-This works for the images where there is a color distinction between foreground and background image foreground.
+This works for the images with a colour distinction between foreground and background image foreground.

-So, if your image background and main subject/foreground are of identical color (like this image below), then this method may not help.
+So, if your image background and prominent subject/foreground are of identical colour (like this image below), then this method may not help.
 Try other methods explained below.
-But still, you can go ahead and try-out all methods, if you have spare time.
+But still, you can go ahead and try out all methods if you have spare time.